psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 ## Implementing an Observable Mixin

 Here is a _UML_[^fn-uml] _class diagram_[^fn-class-diagram] which presents a
 high‐level view on what we will be discussing in this section.
-We'll continue to use the window example from the previous section.
+We’ll continue to use the window example from the previous section.
 <figure>
   <img src="{{ site.baseurl }}/img/figures/observable-mixin-uml-class-diagram.png" alt>